Unless an exemption applies, you pay motor vehicle duty when you:

 If you buy a registered vehicle privately, you must complete the registration transfer application and pay duty directly to VicRoads within 14 days of the purchase.
 Penalties apply if you do not lodge your application on time, or if you under-declare your vehicle's value.

-Other transfers of a vehicle
+Other vehicle transfers

 Please visit VicRoads to find out how to register, renew or transfer a registration on your vehicle.

-Set guidelines apply for dealers to calculate the duty on drive-away deals.
+Guidelines apply for dealers to calculate the duty on drive-away deals.

 Exemptions and refunds